 Tankless Water Heater

-A tankless water heater is a water-heating system that only heats water when it’s actually needed.
-Unlike conventional water heaters, it doesn’t re-heat the same tank of water over and over again, causing a savings in energy costs.
-When a hot water faucet is opened, the device immediately heats up the water and sends it through the faucet.
-When the faucet is turned off, the device turns itself off; therefore your hot water supply does not get cut off.
+A tankless water heater is a water-heating system that only heats water when it’s needed.
+Unlike conventional water heaters, it doesn’t reheat the same tank of water over and over again.
+Therefore, it doesn’t demand consistent energy.
+When a hot water faucet is opened, the device immediately heats the water and sends it to the faucet.
+When the faucet is turned off, the device turns itself off; therefore, your hot water supply does not get cut off.
 They have a longer lifespan than the conventional water heater, up to 20 years.
-They are also smaller and more portable and versatile and can be moved to almost anywhere in the house.
+They are also smaller and more versatile and can be moved, or located, almost anywhere in the house.

 The Switching Debate